jordanmckinney/blog/src/documents/posts/Technology.md

 This concept can be extended to **hash lists** to allow trustless peer to peer file sharing.
 Take a file, break it up into many small pieces.
 Hash each piece.
 Publish this relatively small hash list somewhere trusted.
 Now a peer in the network can accept a file piece from anyone, hash it, if the hash is found in the list then keep the piece, else discard.
 This is basically what Bittorrent does.

-Even better we could hash the hash list itself to get a top hash.
+Even better we could hash the hash list itself to get a master hash or 'top hash'.
 We can then just publish the top hash and allow the peers to share hash lists.
 When a peer sends you the hash list, hash it, check if it matches the published top hash.
 If it matches great, keep that list and start accepting data blocks, else discard.

-There are more applications, but the most interesting in my opinion, and relevant to cryptocurrencies is the blockchain.
+There are more applications, but the most interesting, and relevant to cryptocurrencies is the blockchain.
+Take some data

 <hr>